LFerrariIt/scaleGMRF/README.md

 Gaussian distributions is Gaussian Markov Random Fields (GMRF), which have been thoroughly studied in Rue & Held, 2005.

-The package contains a function `r_GMRF()` that generates realizations of GMRF effects over a given sample **x** of values of the covariate.

-In this context, we define “standardization” as a procedure that ensures that the variance parameters of GMRFs match quantities that are intuitive for the users, namely the variance contributions of the effects.
+In this context, we define “standardization” a procedure that ensures that the variance parameters of GMRFs match quantities that are intuitive for the users, namely the variance contributions of the effects.
 This is useful as it greatly simplifies the process of prior